-The monastery of Duleek, with its Celtic cross, is a fine monastery and there is simply no other way of putting it.
+The monastery of Duleek, with its Celtic cross (Cross and Abbey of Duleek), is a fine monastery and there is simply no other way of putting it.
 Nestled in the small village of Duleek, is the ancient abbey standing there, tall and proud with hundreds of years of history behind it.
 The monastery certainly has many stories to tell…

 When you enter the monastery grounds you find yourself in a little graveyard with headstones from this century as well as many from the previous centuries.
 The graveyard is quite a peaceful place of solace to remember loved ones lost.
 Here is also the resting place for many people from the Edwardian period, the Victorian period even the Georgian period.
 The magnificent tombstones believed to house the remains of two gentries dating to 1720 exactly 300 years ago!
 The abbey, although in ruins itself, is still quite interesting to look at with detailed medieval stonework.
 The abbey is mostly intact aside from a few walls that have worn away over the years so if you’re ever in the area I would definitely suggest a visit.

 The History of The Abbey

 A monastery was in Duleek dating back to about the 5th century complete with a round tower as a place of refuge in case of Viking attacks.
 The round tower, however, is severely damaged caused by lightning in 1147.
 Shortly after in 1180, Hugh DeLacy, a Norman lord from County Meath, established St Marys Abbey in honor of Mary the mother of Jesus.
 In what used to be the southern arcade which dates back to the historically 13th century.
 The tower and the southern isle dates back to the 15th century with the window and the gable date back to the 16th century.
 Sadly the monastery was closed with the dissolution of the monasteries in 1537.